dbrennand/dbrennand.github.io/README.md

     hugo server -D
     ```

-4. When `draft:false`, raise PR to merge into the `source` branch.
+4. When a blog post is ready, raise a PR to merge into the `source` branch.
 Upon merging, the [GitHub action](.github/workflows/gh-pages.yml) will run and build the site ✨

 ## Update Hugo Theme